PaulBratslavsky/strapi-astro-blog-post/README.md

 Strapi, by default, is extensible; hence it allows us to modify the functionality as we like it.
 That is why I prefer to see Strapi than more of framework + headless CMS rather than just a headless CMS.

 To better understand a Strapi project, look at the [Project Structure documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/file-structure.html) and the [Backend customization](https://docs.strapi.io/developer-docs/latest/development/backend-customization.html) in the Strapi documentation.
-There is also a great article on the Strapi blog regarding [Content Modelling in Strapi](https://strapi.io/blog/content-modelling-bite-sized-guide).
+There is also a great article on the Strapi YouTube video regarding [Content Modelling in Strapi](https://youtu.be/PDnWCnA6qTg?feature=shared).

 To get started, open your Strapi project in your favorite code editor.
 For this tutorial, I am going to stick to VS Code.
 After you have opened up the project if you have stopped the Strapi server, restart using `yarn develop`.